 While the program is now called Triangle Rewards, you’ll still collect Canadian Tire Money.
 With Canadian Tire Money, you won’t need to waste any time calculating complicated point values because the program is easy to understand: 1% in Canadian Tire Money = 1 cent that you can redeem at Canadian Tire, or a dollar for a dollar, similar to how a traditional cash back credit card works.

-As far as redemptions go, it’s also pretty straight-forward.
+As far as redemptions go, it’s also pretty straightforward.
 You can redeem your Canadian Tire Money straight from the cashier at all Canadian Tire and Sports Chek stores, as well as at participating Mark’s and Atmosphere locations.

 Triangle Mastercard Review

-4% at Canadian Tire
+4% on Canadian Tire

-For every dollar you spend at Canadian Tire with the Triangle World Elite Mastercard, you’ll pocket 4% back in Canadian Tire Money.
+For every dollar you spend at Canadian Tire with the Triangle Mastercard, you’ll pocket 4% back in Canadian Tire Money.
 There’s no limit on that earn rate, so you’ll continue to get 4% throughout the year no matter how much you spend at the department store.

 4% with no caps is one of the most lucrative bonus category rates for a credit card – particularly for one that doesn’t come with an annual fee.